About Perigord Dordogne - Aquitaine France

 The north of the department or Perigord Vert - Green is a huge checkerboard of fields and meadows delineated by hedges and woods.

-The centre area around Périgueux or Perigord Blanc -White has a chalky limestone soil that gives a light colour to the land.
+The centre area around Périgueux or Perigord Blanc -White consists of chalky limestone that gives a light colour to the soil.

-The south-west or Bergeracois (Bergerac) or Perigord Pourpre - Purple is renowned for the vineyards planted on the south-facing banks of the Dordogne river.
+The south-west around Bergerac or Perigord Pourpre - Purple is renowned for the vineyards that grow on the south-facing banks of the Dordogne river.

-The prestigious Perigord Noir - Black spreads around its capital Sarlat and takes its name after the density and dark green of its oak forests.
+Finally, the prestigious Perigord Noir - Black spreads around Sarlat and takes its name after the density and dark green of the surrounding oak forests.

 The Land of a Thousand Châteaux